-Newfoundland Cherry Cake is a big local favourite especially during the Holidays.
+Newfoundland Cherry Cake.
+A big local favourite especially during the Holidays.
 The secret in this recipe is undiluted evaporated milk for added richness.

 Newfoundland Cherry Cake is a must to have on hand in the freezer or for Holiday gift giving.